Ovarian Reserve Assessment Marker AMH Test

 The Ovarian Reserve Assessment Marker test measures AMH, a hormone that indicates the approximate number of eggs in your ovaries.
 AMH provides information about your reproductive health.
 Although it's linked to your egg count, it doesn't predict fertility.

-AMH is one of the go-to hormones for helping women understand their ovarian reserve.
+AMH is a go-to hormone for helping women understand their ovarian reserve.
 AMH levels naturally decline with age, but not at the same rate for everyone.
 This test can be helpful for women who want to know if their ovaries reserve is declining faster than normal, signaling a shorter window for pregnancy.

 In general, higher AMH levels indicate more eggs and a higher ovarian reserve.
 Additionally, lower AMH levels means fewer eggs and a lower ovarian reserve.